-- A subpoena by a law enforcement agency or for deposition or court appearance Clark administration approved on-campus or off-campus participation in academic, vocational, or non-instructional activities. - In-school suspension - Other significant circumstances as determined by Clark administration in accordance with State laws.
+- A subpoena by a law enforcement agency or for deposition or court appearance Clark administration approved on-campus or off-campus participation in academic, vocational, or noninstructional activities. - Other significant circumstances as determined by Clark administration in accordance with State laws.